Get

 Before We Begin

-It’s important to note that, while grain-free diets may potentially have benefits for some dogs, they are not recommended for all.
+It’s important to note that while grain-free diets may potentially have benefits for a few dogs, they are not recommended for all, nor should they be fed without a good reason.
 Talk to your veterinarian before making any changes to your dog’s diet.

 close up of a dog eating from the bowl